Plant-Based Protein Sources

 Beans, peas and lentils

-Beans, peas and lentils are some of the most nutritious foods around containing plenty of protein, fibre, B vitamins, and minerals.
+Beans, peas and lentils are some of the most nutritious foods around containing plenty of plant-based protein, fibre, B vitamins, and minerals.
 They easily take on the flavours of other foods which makes them versatile in the kitchen.
 You can easily swap them for meat in dishes.
 They make perfect comfort food & are absolutely delicious, for example, in curries, soups, and salads.

 When you're starting out with raw food it's tempting to try preparing meals using raw beans, peas and lentils straight away (after soaking and sprouting them first) but, I personally found it overwhelming doing it all at once.
 While you're experimenting with new recipes it's easier and quicker buying these in your local supermarket already cooked.